Essential Storybook Addons for Design System Maintainers

 Misaligned argtable configurations frequently cause runtime type mismatches.
 By standardizing control schemas, maintainers eliminate guesswork and ensure every component variant renders predictably in isolation.

-Configuration: .storybook/preview.js
+Configuration: .storybook/preview.ts

-export const parameters = {
+const preview: Preview = {

 controls: {